 The Political Climate in Vigo County, IN is Leaning conservative.

-In Vigo County, IN 39.7% of the people voted Democrat in the last presidential election, 54.7% voted Republican, and the remaining 5.6% voted Independent.
+In Vigo County, IN 39.7% of the people voted Democrat in the last presidential election, 54.7% voted for the Republican Party, and the remaining 5.6% voted Independent.

 Vigo county voted Republican in three of the last five Presidential elections, voting Democratic in 2008 and 2012.